-- I) Cam pocket may be too short or you may have the wrong cam inserted.
-Refer to guide titled "Custom Fitting Your Ezzy Cams To Your Mast", or - 2) Make sure you have no downhaul tension, or - 3) Make sure you have your sail outhauled flat.
+- I) Make sure you have your sail outhauled flat. - 2) Make sure you have no downhaul tension. - Cam pocket may be too short or you may have the wrong cam inserted.
+Refer to guide titled "Custom Fitting Your Ezzy Cams To Your Mast", or